Plumsail/documents-docs/source/user-guide/processes/examples/docusign-fill-in-w-9.rst

 |delivery|

-The next step is creating a new web form to start the process by its submission.
+The next step is preparing a web form to start the process by its submission.
+We'll customize a default form that was generated based on the fields from the PDF template.

 |form|